-Here are some simple ways to declutter your life if you’re a busy woman juggling parenting with working and running a family household.
+Here are seven simple ways to declutter your life if you’re a busy woman juggling parenting with working and running a family household.

 Simple ways to declutter your life